 A feasibility study evaluates a project’s chance of success.
 Therefore potential investors first check if the study is created from an objective perspective.
 Here below you can find five types of feasibility study.

 1. Legal Feasibility

-For example your company is planning to open a branch in a new region.
+For example, your company is planning to open a branch in a new region.
 According to the studies you recognize that the country does not allow an individual foreigner owning a property.
 Therefore you select the rental option instead of buying.

 2. Economic Feasibility

-For example your company is planning to perform a housing project on the west coast of the city.
+For example, your company is planning to perform a housing project on the west coast of the city.
 In order to understand if the project is economically feasible, you will calculate the duration, cost and the income of the project.
-If the calculations demonstrate a short pay back period, the board of directors will decide to undertake the project.
+If the calculations demonstrate a short payback period, the board of directors will decide to undertake the project.

 3. Technical Feasibility

 Technical feasibility is a broad concept which can be applied to a software development project, pipeline construction project or a military project.
-Each project require different technical specifications and standards.
+Each project requires different technical specifications and standards.
 Technical feasibility is the process of validating the technical resources and capabilities to convert the ideas into working systems.

 4. Operational Feasibility